Caliphate: Abu Issa caliphate (1993 – c. 2014)

 Abu ʿIssa issued 'sad and funny' fatwas, as Abu al-Walid puts it, notably sanctioning the use of drugs.
 A nexus had been forged between [Abu Issa's group] and local drug smugglers.
 (The fatwa led one jihadist author to dismiss Abu Issa as the 'caliph of the Muslims among drug traffickers and takfir') Abu ʿIssa also prohibited the use of paper currency and ordered his men to burn their passports.

 The territory under his control "did not extend beyond a few small towns" in Afghanistan's Kunar province.
 Eventually he did not even control this area after the Taliban took it over in the late 1990s.
 The caliphate then moved to London, where they "preach[ed] to a mostly skeptical jihadi intelligentsia about the obligation of establishing a caliphate".
-They succeeded in attracting some jihadis (Yahya al-Bahrumi, Abu Umar al Kuwaiti) who later joined the Islamic State.
+They succeeded in attracting some jihadis, such as Yahya al-Bahrumi and Abu Umar al-Kuwaiti, both of whom would end up joining the Islamic State.
 Abu Issa died in 2014, "after spending most of his final years in prison in London".
-Abu Umar al Kuwaiti became a judge for the Islamic state but was later executed for extremism after he "took takfir to new levels ... pronouncing death sentences for apostasy on those who were ignorant of scripture – and then pronouncing takfir on those too reluctant to pronounce takfir."
+Abu Umar al-Kuwaiti became a judge for the Islamic State but was later executed for extremism after he "took takfir to new levels ... pronouncing death sentences for apostasy on those who were ignorant of scripture – and then pronouncing takfir on those too reluctant to pronounce takfir."